sohm-mandal/Snake-Game/README.md

 # Snake-Game
-About
 This Snake Game program is a straightforward game written in C++.
 It allows the player to control a snake within a bounded area, with the goal of collecting food and growing longer while avoiding collision with the boundaries or its own body.

 Features